Acceptable Use Standards – Electronic Notification System

 - Outreach messages will always be voice-recorded; an enthusiastic voice tends to create excitement around an upcoming event.

-- Attendance will always be text to speech; district electronic notification system inserts the name of each child absent automatically.
+- Attendance will always be text to speech; district electronic notification system inserts the name of each student absent automatically.

-- Emergency messages are usually used to notify parents immediately.
-Refer to your Emergency Procedures Manual for further guidance.
+- Emergency messages are usually used to notify families/guardians immediately.
+Principals should refer to the Emergency Procedures Manual for further guidance.
 In an emergency situation, all procedures must be followed.
 Upon assistant superintendents’ advice, emergency messages may be sent via the electronic notification system.
 An informational e-mail will then be sent to the (ALT) and the SSC receptionist.

 - This list is not exhaustive and some conditions may not be documented.